-To support fast query rates from many sources, our approach is to distribute query stream to many different hosts to allow many senders to provide a large aggregate query rate In particular, we coordinate queries from many hosts with a central Controller managing a team of Distributors which further controls several Queriers.
-The end Queriers directly interact with DNS servers via UDP or TCP.
+To support fast query rates from many sources, our approach is to distribute query stream to many different hosts, allowing many senders to provide a large aggregate query rate.
+In particular, we coordinate queries from many hosts with a central Controller managing a team of Distributors which further controls several Queriers.
+The end Queriers directly interact with DNS servers via different protocols (UDP, TCP or TLS).
 For reliable communication, we decide to choose TCP for message exchange among distributors.

 The primary purpose of multiple levels is to connect enough end Queriers when there is a limit on the number of distribution connections in each Distributor.
-Without limit, theoretically one-level distribution (Controller distributes to Queriers directly) can bring 4 billion connections in total, with maximum 65 k Querier hosts connected at any time.
+Without limit, one-level distribution (Controller distributes to Queriers directly) can bring 4 billion connections theoretically in total, with maximum 65 k Querier hosts connected at any time.